Chapter 5: Object-Oriented Programming

 - Access control: Attributes and methods can be used to implement access control, restricting access to an object.

-method for withdrawing money from the account.
+For example, we can define a class named Account to manage bank account information.
+This class includes a balance attribute representing the account balance and a withdraw method for withdrawing money from the account.
 We can implement the modification and restriction of the account balance within the method:

 class Account: